Satwant-Singh-ADS/Covid_Prevalance/readme.md

 The data is finally set to NaN values in ww_ts if the corresponding value in ww_pres is less than 1.
 The processed data can then be used for further analysis, such as forecasting and modeling.

-This code processes wastewater data to estimate the SARS-CoV-2 concentration over time for each state in the United States.
-The resulting data can be used to create heatmaps that can be used to visualize changes in the SARS-CoV-2 concentration over time.
-These heatmaps can provide valuable insights into the spread of the virus, allowing public health officials to make informed decisions about how to respond to the pandemic.